ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The fourth payload is the string `42` with the octet sequence of `[52, 50]` and base64url-encoded as `NDI`.

 The Single Use algorithm utilizes multiple individual JWS Signatures.
-Each signature value is generated by creating a JWS with a single Protected Header with the associated `alg` value, in this example the fixed header used for each JWS is the serialized JSON Object `{"alg":"ES256"}`.
+Each signature value is generated by creating a JWS with a single Protected Header with the associated `alg` value.
+In this example, the fixed header used for each JWS is the serialized JSON Object `{"alg":"ES256"}`.
 The JWS payload for each varies and the resulting signature value is used in its unencoded form (the octet string, not the base64url-encoded form).

 The first signature is generated by creating a JWS using the fixed header with the payload set to the octet string of the JPT protected header from earlier.
 The resulting JWS signature using the Signer's *stable key* is the octet string of:
 ```json